Trump Blames Florida School Shooting on Russia Investigation

-In a Saturday night tweet, President Trump falsely suggested that the FBI’s attention to the Russia investigation left them unable to prevent last week’s high school shooting in Parkland, Florida which left 17 people dead:
+In a Saturday night tweet, President Trump falsely suggested that the FBI’s attention to the Russia investigation left them unable to prevent last week’s high school shooting in Parkland, Florida, which left 17 people dead:

 On Friday, the FBI acknowledged that it received a tip on January 5 regarding the shooter, 19-year-old Nikolas Cruz, but that protocol was not subsequently followed, and so the agency ultimately failed to follow up on the tip.
 The information, which was submitted by someone who knew Cruz and called an FBI tip line, specifically warned that Cruz owned guns, had a “desire to kill people,” and might become a school shooter.
-The FBI also received an additional warning in September that a YouTube user with name “nikolas cruz” had left a comment saying he was “going to be a professional school shooter,” but agents were apparently unable to trace the comment back to anyone.
+The FBI also received an additional warning in September that a YouTube user with the name “nikolas cruz” had left a comment saying he was “going to be a professional school shooter,” but agents were apparently unable to trace the comment back to anyone.

 While the FBI clearly screwed up with regards to at least one of these warnings, and it’s entirely possible they could have somehow been able to prevent Wednesday’s shooting if they had followed protocol and investigated Cruz, there is absolutely no reason to believe that the FBI’s failures had anything to do with the investigation into Russia’s meddling in the 2016 election, and President Trump has offered no information to back up his claim that such a connection exists.